Small intestine & ampulla

 • Periampullary adenocarcinoma: intestinal type adenoma

-• Ampullary ductal adenocarcinomas: some tumors show intraepithelial neoplasia, however, this is difficult to distinguish from colonization of the surface epithelium by invasive carcinoma cells
+• Ampullary ductal adenocarcinomas: some tumors show intraepithelial neoplasia; however, this is difficult to distinguish from colonization of the surface epithelium by invasive carcinoma cells

-• Ampullary carcinoma not otherwise specified: precursor lesion unclear
+• Ampullary carcinoma, NOS: precursor lesion unclear

 Etiology